 Nosebleeds, also called epistaxis, have a variety of causes and occur more often in children under the age of 16.
 In most cases, nosebleeds are caused by minor trauma and stop bleeding within minutes, especially if ice is applied or the bridge of the nose is pinched.
-Vitamin deficiencies can lead to frequent nosebleeds in both children and adults and are more difficult to stop.
+Vitamin deficiency nosebleeds in children and adults are more difficult to stop.
 Nosebleeds may also be a symptom of a serious medical condition, especially if they are frequent and bleed for more than 20 minutes, so consultation with a health professional should be considered.

 Mechanism of Nosebleeds

 The blood vessels of the nose are relatively fragile and easily rupture with nasal trauma, either from a physical blow or from forcefully blowing the nose.
 They can also be a result of mucosal dryness and inflammation, aggressive nose picking that damages the mucosal linings or epithelium, a benign growth at the back of the nose or a blood-clotting disorder.
 A lack of certain vitamins, especially K and C, can contribute to the mechanisms of nosebleeds.

 Vitamin K Deficiency